 69k

 USS Sicily (CVE-118), launches U.S. Marine Corps HRS-1 helicopters during Operation Marlex-5 off the west coast of Korea in the Inchon area.
-This was the first time that Marine Corps landing forces had moved from ship to shore by helicopter.
+This was the first time that Marine Corps landing forces had moved from ship to a foreign shore by helicopter.
 Photo is dated 1 September 1952.
 Nearest HRS-1 is Bureau # 127798.
 It wears the markings of squadron HMR-161.

 Official U.S. Navy Photograph, now in the collections of the National Archives (photo # 80-G-477573).